The LDS Restorationist movement,

 often nominated to vacant positions.
 Sometimes they are nominated to an occupied

 position where they might be a better fit for the task.
-The church membership confirms their selection at
+The church membership later confirms their selection at

 ward meetings, stake conferences, or general conferences without public debate.